-The UK Immigration Rules set out the policy and practice of the Home Secretary in regulating the entry and stay of migrants in the UK.
+The UK Immigration Rules set out the policy and practice of the Home Office in regulating the entry and stay of migrants in the UK.

 The rules apply to all decisions made by immigration officers in relation to applications for entry clearance, leave to enter or remain, or variation of leave to enter or remain in the UK.

-However, the Immigration Rules are widely criticised for being long, complex and difficult to interpret, divided into several different documents and running into well over one thousand pages.
+The Immigration Rules, however, remain widely criticised for being long, complex and difficult to interpret, divided into several different documents and appendices, and in total running into well over one thousand pages.

 The following guide provides an overview of the key components of the UK Immigration Rules, and examines some of the complexities arising within the rules and related guidance.

 Changes to the UK Immigration Rules 2020

 At 9am on 1 December 2020, the following will take effect: